Rhode Island Schools: The Basic Facts

 You are looking to get a sense of the composition, diversity, and economic status of school population in Rhode Island.

-The state’s local school districts operated 306 public schools plus 3 public charter schools: Textron Chamber of Commerce Academy and Times2 Academy, both in the Providence School District, and the New England Laborers/Cranston Public Schools Construction Careers Academy.
+The state’s local school districts operated 303 public schools plus 3 public charter schools:

-In the 2004-05 school year, there were 8 independently operated public charter schools; each of these schools functions in effect as its own school district: The Learning Community, in Central Falls; CVS Highlander Charter Elementary School and Paul Cuffee Charter School, both in Providence; International Charter School, in Pawtucket; the Compass Charter School and the Kingston Hill Academy, both in South Kingstown; and the BEACON Charter School, in Woonsocket.
+In the 2005-06 school year, there were 8 independently operated public charter schools; each of these schools functions in effect as its own school district:

 The Urban Collaborative Accelerated Program is a public school.
 There are 4 other regional collaboratives, which provide special-education and alternative-education services for children in the districts within their region.
 These collaboratives are considered regional programs rather than schools.